temporalio/sdk-php/testing/Readme.md

 register_shutdown_function(fn() => $environment->stop());
 ```

-Alternatively, if you have multiple workers because of task-queue separation, you can use below wrapper:
+Alternatively, if you have multiple workers because of task-queue separation, you can use the following solution:
 ```php

 $environment1 = Environment::create();